 Stop Rodents From Chewing Wires and Hoses

-If you have rodents that are chewing wires or windshield washer hoses, there’s a rodent tape that can be wrapped around these areas.
-The tape has hot pepper embedded in the tape and most rodents don’t like to eat hot pepper, unless it’s on the hot fries under the seat.
+If you have rodents that are chewing wires or windshield washer hoses, you can wrap rodent tape around these areas.
+The tape has hot pepper embedded in the tape because most rodents don’t like to eat hot pepper (unless it’s on the hot fries under the seat).
 If you’re looking for a spray, there are some commercially offered sprays you can spray directly on the affected areas.

 Let me know what you think, and if you have stories, please share them with us.
 If you have questions, leave them in the box below and I will get back to you.

 News on Damage Done to Car From Rodents

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.

 Question: Can you guess how long a mouse has been inside your car by the damage done?